 With a little forethought and strategic planning of your market positioning, you can significantly increase your chances of establishing a strong foothold in any new market.
-We’ll walk you through everything you need to know to get started.
+This guide will walk you through everything you need to know to get started.

 What Is Market Positioning?

 Your market position is how your prospects and customers perceive your brand or product in relation to your competitors.
 Consequently, market positioning is the process of actively establishing a certain image or identity of your brand to influence consumers’ perception.
 It’s a critical part of your overall business strategy.